The History of

 Our Religious Education Program is vibrant and our Catechetical Team is second to none.
 It is through the efforts of our dynamic Catechetical Team that the “Knights of the Blessed Virgin” was formed.
 The “Knights of the Blessed Virgin: is a Marian Organization that was established in Lebanon in the early 1950s by Father Georges Khoury aiming at catechizing children (ages 7-15) and keeping them in the faith.
 These young “Knights” are our hope for preserving our traditions and handing it on to the next generation.

 Under the direction of our energetic new pastor, Monsignor Georges El-Khalli, the parish is growing.
 Many new projects were planned, starting with the repair and renovation of our church.
-Having renovated our Church and surrounding grounds which turned to be gorgeous, we have further witnessed many improvements and upgrades to our entire complex.
+Having renovated our Church, we also have installed in October 2022 a vertical platform lift, (outside elevator) in order to make the building of the church more accessible, especially for the elderly parishioners and the handicapped.
+Further, included in the renovation project, were the surrounding grounds and many improvements and upgrades to the entire parish complex, which turned out to be gorgeous.
 The Richard Cardinal Cushing Maronite Community Center has been entirely renovated, and the building committee, with the help of the architects and contractors, have provided us a state of the art facility that is the envy of all of Boston.

 Perhaps it is Divine Providence that in the 125th anniversary year of our church, we find ourselves completing and dedicating our newly renovated, Church, Community Center, and our entire campus.
 What a wonderful way to celebrate our 125th Anniversary!

 May Our Lady of the Cedars continue to guide & protect us!